 Sum Up

-It’s okay to top up your fluid; the correct fluid type is marked on the brake fluid reservoir cap.
-DOT3, DOT4, and DOT5.1 should ideally not be mixed; however, they may be mixed if you are in a pinch, DOT5 must not be mixed with any other brake fluid type.
+It’s okay to top up your brake fluid; the correct type is marked on the reservoir cap.
+DOT3, DOT4, and DOT5.1 should ideally not be mixed; however, they may be mixed if you are in a pinch.
+DOT5 must not be mixed with any other brake fluid type.

-While it is generally okay to add brake fluid, having to do so usually means your brake pads are worn and need replacing.
+While it is generally okay to add brake fluid, doing so usually means your brake pads are worn and need replacing.

 About the Author